How to Build an On-Demand Delivery App: Mobile & Web Applications

 🚚 Delivery Set-Up

-Before we dive into details of the on-demand delivery app features development process, we’d like to talk about a couple of delivery aspects.
+Before we dive into details of the on-demand delivery app features development process, we’d like to talk about a couple of important delivery aspects.

 Delivery Costs 💲

-First things first, to create a delivery website or app, you’ll need to find out how you’ll cover costs for the delivery service.
+Firstly, to create a delivery website or app, you’ll need to find out how you’ll cover costs for the delivery service.

 There are 2 main types of delivery fees: “free” delivery and flat rate.